-We have a Stakeholder Advisory Committee which comprises colleagues from different parts of the company who report to each of the Executive and Non-Executive Board twice annually on issues that they’d like to raise.
+We have a Stakeholder Advisory Committee which comprises colleagues from different parts of the company who report to each of the Executive Team and the Board twice annually on issues that they’d like to raise.
 One of the Committee represents colleagues on the Board and this position is rotated to allow for a diversity of voices to be heard.
 In time we would be open to broadening this to include other stakeholders from our clients or the broader community.

 We are committed to providing an exceptional service to our clients, and we believe that the best way of achieving this is through investing in our people’s development, health and happiness.
 We have one of the best retention rates in the industry, and we feel our investment in our people is one of the key reasons why.

 We pride ourselves on our sustained continuity of service to our clients.
 The Board monitors and measures our employee turnover to ensure we are providing an environment that can develop to the evolving needs of our team.
 They also consider the impact of any business decision on the long-term interest of our employees to ensure that our supportive working environment is sustained.

 We are committed to developing our colleagues professionally and personally.
 During our Induction Programme colleagues are trained in our Stewardship Programme and the purpose driven ethos of Venquis.
 Training may include specific ESG risks and opportunities for their sectors as well as learning about other issues such as diversity and our community programme.
 Venquis has a Personal Development Planning Scheme to help managers identify and meet learning needs.
 We provide each colleague with at least 32 hours’ training per year tailored around their needs and set learning & development goals in each quarterly appraisal.
 We also actively encourage our colleagues to pursue their interests outside of work and to get involved in our community programmes, as we believe that the multitude of experiences that our consultants bring to client discussions serves to enrich the Venquis experience.